 Welcome to Galactablog.

 My name is Tamara.
-I work as a Internationally Board Certified Lactation Consultant (IBCLC), a volunteer Breastfeeding Counselor, Peer Counselor Trainer and Program Developer and on the Board of Directors of Nurture Project International.
-I have a Master’s in Public Health (MPH) and an MA in Near Eastern Studies.
-I am also a mama to 1 little boy and a rescued Arabian Mau.
+I am an Internationally Board Certified Lactation Consultant (IBCLC).
+I am an accredited La Leche League International Leader and a member of the Board of Directors of Nurture Project International.
+My specialization is in program design and evaluation, particularly with regard to Peer Breastfeeding Support Training Programs.
+I have a Master’s in Public Health (MPH) from the American University of Beirut and an M.A. in Near Eastern Studies.
 Currently, I reside Sharjah, United Arab Emirates (UAE).

 This is how the idea of Galactablog was born.
 I know Lactation Professionals all over the world have knowledge, information and tricks of the trade to share.
-I created Galactablog to be a venue for Lactation Professionals and those aspiring to be to share their information, resources, latest evidence-based research and recommendations, and tricks and tips – so that we together create a wide array of breastfeeding resources that are accessible in many different capacities and to diverse populations worldwide.
-Through this, we can not only help each other in our professional development, but we can also form a community that will help benefit breastfeeding families across the globe.
+I created Galactablog to be a venue for Lactation Professionals and those aspiring-to-be to share their information, resources, latest evidence-based research, and their recommendations, and tricks and tips.
+The goal is that together we can create a wide array of breastfeeding resources that are accessible in many different capacities and to diverse populations worldwide.
+Through this, we can not only help each other grow as professionals, we can also form a community that will help benefit breastfeeding families across the globe.